khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         >1.4.5 Images of Text</a> (Level AA)
       </td>
       <td>
-        Supports
+        Partially supports
       </td>
       <td>
-        <p>The product does not use images of text.
-However, an image of text may be added in user generated content.</p>
+        <p>The product may include decorative illustrations that contain text.
+An image of text may be added in user generated content. <a href="https://docs.gitlab.com/ee/user/markdown.html">Learn more about GitLab Flavored Markdown</a>.</p>
       </td>
     </tr>
     <tr>